 - Helling was visibly showing glaucoma symptoms, yet the physicians did not run the test.

 - The court ruled that the doctors should have conducted the pressure test on the plaintiff.
-In failing to do so, the defendants were negligent, resulting in the plaintiff’s blindness.
+The defendants were negligent in failing to do so, resulting in the plaintiff’s blindness.

 Standards of Care in Nursing